Red Hill water crisis: Water contamination

 Beginning in the late spring of 2021 (at around the same time as the May 6 leak), residents living in military housing in the vicinity of Joint Base Pearl Harbor–Hickam began suffering from unusual medical problems, including hair falling out, fatigue, and skin rashes.
 Within one week of the November 20 leak, residents saw that their water had an oily sheen and smelled like fuel.
-DOH issued a notice on November 29 advising Navy water system users to stop drinking and using their tap water.
+The DOH issued a notice on November 29 advising Navy water system users to stop drinking and using their tap water.
 While the Navy initially declared the water safe, the Navy acknowledged that their water system was seriously contaminated with petroleum products on December 2, and began evacuating residents from affected military housing areas the following day.
 About 4,000 families moved into nearby hotels since their tap water at home was unusable.
 The Navy collected water samples from over 1,000 affected homes to gauge the scope of contamination, but only tested a subset of those water samples for total organic carbons, with the remaining samples never tested at all.

 The Navy's water well nearest to the Red Hill facility was found to be heavily contaminated with 140,000 parts per billion (ppb) of total petroleum hydrocarbons associated with diesel (TPH-d) and 20,000 parts per billion of total petroleum hydrocarbons associated with gasoline (TPH-g).
 The safe limits for these chemicals in drinking water are 400 parts per billion for TPH-d and 300 parts per billion for TPH-g.
 Water in piping at a second Navy well was also found to be contaminated above the safe limit, with 920 parts per billion of TPH-d.

-A survey jointly conducted by DOH and the Centers for Disease Control and Prevention in January and February 2022 found that 87% of 2,289 individuals surveyed reported being sickened by fuel contamination in their water.
+A survey jointly conducted by the DOH and the Centers for Disease Control and Prevention in January and February 2022 found that 87% of 2,289 individuals surveyed reported being sickened by fuel contamination in their water.
 37% of those surveyed reported seeking medical care to address their symptoms, and seventeen individuals were hospitalized overnight.